shivaneej/Machine-Learning-Enabled-Expiry-Date-Recognition-and-Object-Classification-of-Grocery-Products/README.md

   	<img src="Results_3.png"> <br>
     <em>Model classification performance on some samples</em>
 </div>

-We used the following metrics for our classification:
-1) Precision
-2) Recall
-3) F1 score
-4) Accuracy

-The confusion matrix for the classification problem in hand is as shown below:

-*XXX confusion matrix image XXX*

-The values of above reported metrics for our classification problem are as follows:
-Precision =
-Recall =
-F1 score =
-Accuracy =

 <!-- Results include a comparative analysis of all classification models (ResNet-45/50/101, VGG-16, Inceptionv3, EfficientNet) trained and tested for identifying expiry dates and classifying items.